kammoji/gapFinisher/README.md

 d.
 Disclaimer
 -------------

-GPL version 3:

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Please see file "LICENSE" for details.

     This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of